brefphp/symfony-bridge/README.md

             BREF_LOOP_MAX: 100
 ```

+The `App\Kernel` will be retrieved via Symfony Runtime from `public/index.php`.
+If you don't have a `public/index.php`, read the next sections.

 ## Class handlers

 To handle other events (e.g. [SQS messages with Symfony Messenger](https://github.com/brefphp/symfony-messenger)) via a class name: